sharondrinkwaard/surfers-paradise/README.md

 - I tested it the project displays well in Chrome and Microsoft Edge.

 - I tested if all hovers work correctly.
-I confirm that they indeed do.
+I confirm that they indeed do by hovering over all of them.

-- I confirm that this design is responsive, functions well and looks good on all standard media devices.
+- I confirm that this design is responsive, functions well and looks good on all standard media devices, desktop, tablet and mobile phone.
 I tested this by using DevTools in the Chrome browser.

 - I confirm that there are no errors or bugs in the console while using DevTools in the browswer.
 I tested this by opening and refreshing the websiste several times while keeping DevTools open.